Low-Code vs Traditional Development – Choose the Best Option for Your Startup

 Development speed and increased developer productivity

 It is essential to be aware of the trade-offs of each development approach before making the final choice.
 Although custom software solutions can fully reflect the specific needs of a startup, it takes much more time and development effort to release quality apps for end-users.
+This is why the feature prioritization process is so important.

 On the flip side, a low-code development lets you streamline the development of fully working software but fails to deliver unique features and scale the project.